-The Continuity of Operations Plan will specify the court manager's change in authority during an emergency.
-Typically the approval limits increase during an emergency thereby allowing for bill payment over the standard amount.
+In brief, the Continuity of Operations Plan (COOP) will specify the court manager's change in authority during an emergency.
+Typically, the approval limits increase during an emergency thereby allowing for bill payment over the standard amount.

 The court manager and judicial leadership must consider certain human resources issues during emergencies that could impact accounts payable, such as: